-After size, fiber length is the most important property of a fiber.
-Fiber length is critical in processing of fibers and yarns and in the translation of fiber strength to yarn strength.
-In general, a longer fiber length is preferred.
-Read more..
+After size, fibre length is the essential property of fibre.
+Fibre length is critical in the processing of fibres and yarns and the translation of threads strength to yarn strength.

-Short lengths of fibres, normally measured in inches or fraction of inches, like those naturally found in cotton and wool.
+Staple fibre has short fibre, typically measured in inches or fraction of inches, like those naturally found in cotton and wool.
 Silk, however, is the only natural fibre that does not come in staple lengths but instead in filament lengths.